 Perfection in miniature, the picturesque port of Fiskardo is hardly a secret to sailors and yacht owners.
 But landlubbers also love it for its charming 18th-century buildings, which give it a feeling of timelessness that transcends the cheerful hubbub in its popular fish restaurants and boutiques.

 Levitating in the depths of a cave

-The 50 shades of turquoise in the underground Lake Melissani are mesmerising.
-Get into the boat for a tour and you’ll think you’re floating somewhere in space.
+The 50 shades of turquoise in underground Lake Melissani are mesmerising.
+As you explore it by boat, you’ll think you’re floating in space.
 With sunlight filtering in from above, the cavern reminds you of a cathedral.
-And when your boatman bursts into song, the first lilting notes of an Italianate cantata echoing around the walls, you’ll realize that this is a truly heavenly experience.
+And when your boatman bursts into song, the first lilting notes of an Italianate cantata echoing around the walls, you’ll realise that this is a truly heavenly experience.

 A paradise for sea activities

 Kefalonia is the perfect island to explore by boat, with endless private beaches and bays of exceptional beauty, such as Myrto and Makri Gialos.
-Visit coves that embrace the rare beauty of all the thing to do in Kefalonia, perfectly encapsulate the aesthetic of this Ionian idyll.
-For lovers of action and activities, Kefalonia offers all sorts of water sports at all the large organised beaches, as well as sea kayaking and scuba diving in impressive locations full of surprises such as little caves teeming with underwater life.
+For lovers of action and activities, Kefalonia offers all sorts of water sports at the large organised beaches, as well as sea kayaking and scuba diving in impressive locations full of surprises, such as little caves teeming with underwater life.

 Experience the best of Kefalonia

 The wild beauty of Kefalonia’s Myrtos beach